rolkra/rolkra.github.io/_posts/2020-10-7-human-perception-of-differences.md

 ### Visualise it!

-Cognitive studies proved that people can understand visualisations better and faster than just values (Ref: https://www.bbc.com/news/business-17682294).
+Cognitive studies proved that people can understand visualisations much better and faster than just values (Ref: https://www.bbc.com/news/business-17682294).

 We can use barcharts to visualise the number of penguins on each island, as it is very easy for humans to compare the length of objects (like the length of bars).
 {explore} offers a simple way to create bar plots: